bcgov/Sfts2S3/README.md

 # sfts2s3
 Utility to move all files in a folder from BC Secure File Transfer Service to s3, once or cron.

+## Notes
+This repo has been archived as it is currently not in use.
+Please see ticket https://apps.itsm.gov.bc.ca/jira/browse/GDXDSD-5928 for more information.

 ## Features

 * Move or copy files from sfts to s3